This Hawai‘i Designer Creates Sculpted Jewelry Pieces From Sterling Silver

 Born and raised in Guam, Hendricks originally moved to Hawai‘i 18 years ago to attend college.
 The Islands, as they often do, worked their magic and brought together Hendricks and her husband, a high-school friend who had joined the Navy and was stationed on O‘ahu.

 Being a designer wasn’t originally part of the plan.
 “I had taken some painting and small-scale sculpture classes, but my background isn’t actually in art,” she says.
 “I have a degree in psychology.”
-Her interest in jewelry making sparked while teaching at Linekona, a nonprofit vocational school where students learn how to make and communicate through art.
+Her interest in jewelry making sparked at Linekona, a nonprofit vocational school where students learn how to make and communicate through art.
 “I found it incredibly fulfilling,” says Hendricks.
 She was further spurred on by the field’s flexible hours.
 “As a mother of three, I was trying to find something that I could do from home,” she says.

 It was Hendricks’ husband who came up with the name Alinea.
 “It means the beginning of a new paragraph,” she says.
 Design-wise, it was symbolic of a fresh direction.
 Like many budding jewelry artists, Hendricks started out with wire wrapping.
 Recently, she decided to shift her focus, discovering a new style through experimentation.
 “I love abstract and modern art, and being able to create something three dimensionally,” says Hendricks.